Omaha, Nebraska: Primary and secondary education

+Higher education

-There are eleven colleges and universities among Omaha's higher education institutions, including the University of Nebraska Omaha.
+There are eleven colleges and universities among Omaha's higher education institutions.
+The largest public school is University of Nebraska Omaha, which was founded in 1908 and is currently an NCAA Division I school with over 15,000 students.
 The University of Nebraska Medical Center in midtown Omaha is home to the Eppley Cancer Center, one of 66 designated Cancer Centers by the National Cancer Institute in the United States.
-The University of Nebraska College of Medicine, also on the UNMC campus, is ranked 7th in the country by U.S. News & World Report for primary care medical education.
+The University of Nebraska College of Medicine is also on the UNMC campus.